-If the grievant elects to proceed to this Step, then within seven (7) days after the expiration of the period provided under Step 1 for informal resolution of the grievance, he shall file with the President or his designee:
+If the grievant elects to proceed to this Step, then within seven (7) days after the expiration of the period provided under Step 1 for informal resolution of the grievance, they shall file with the President or their designee:

-- a. a complaint; and - b. all documents and evidence in his possession and upon which he relies or intends to rely as supporting his claim for relief.
+- a. a complaint; and - b. all documents and evidence in their possession and upon which they rely or intends to rely as supporting their claim for relief.